achaljain/smart-context/README.md

 ### List - Flat object updates

 Provide list of state keys for update.
 Action call expects an object with same keys.
 Any other key provided during action dispatch will be ignored.
+These actions use ES6 spread operator for state updates.

 ```jsx
 actionName: ["key1", "key2"];
 ```

-### Function - Async data, deep state object, external lib integration
+### Function - Async data, deep nested state object, external lib integration such as immer

 Provide a function that returns state transformation function